baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 `IABTCF_CmpSdkID` specifies which CMP is being used and is set by 111 apps, with six apps specifying an invalid value. [@Fig:results-tcf-cmps] shows the distribution of the different CMP providers.
 In our dataset, [Sourcepoint](https://www.sourcepoint.com/cmp/) and [Google's Funding Choices](https://blog.google/products/admanager/helping-publishers-manage-consent-funding-choices/) are the most used CMPs by far.

 `IABTCF_PublisherCC` specifies the app publisher's country.
 62 apps are from Germany according to this, for 22 the CMP didn't know the country, seven are from the US, five from the Netherlands, and three from Spain.
-The following countries are represented once: France, Hong Kong, Luxembourg, Japan, United Kingdom, and Australia.
+The following countries are each represented once: France, Hong Kong, Luxembourg, Japan, United Kingdom, and Australia.
 <!-- select upper(coalesce(prefs->'initial'->>'IABTCF_PublisherCC', prefs->'accepted'->>'IABTCF_PublisherCC', prefs->'rejected'->>'IABTCF_PublisherCC')) val, count(1) from dialogs group by val order by count(1) desc; -->

 Finally, using `IABTCF_TCString`, it is possible to determine the exact consent state the apps are saving.
 We have collected the accepted state for 60 apps.
 The TCF allows apps to request consent for ten different purposes like "Store and/or access information on a device" or "Measure ad performance".
 Most apps store consent for all ten purposes, with an average of 9.10 and a median of 10.
 Apps can also request consent for vendors, with 860 possible vendors on the [global vendor list](https://vendor-list.consensu.org/v2/archives/vendor-list-v139.json) as of the time of writing.
 The average for the amount of stored vendor consents is 361.75, the median is 158.
 All possible vendors were requested by at least seven apps. [@Tbl:results-tcf-vendors] lists the vendors that more than 45 apps stored consent for.